DLSU-CCAPDEV/2021T2-G37/README.md

 ### Running the server
 #### When supervisor is installed
-* supervisor index.js
+* Type supervisor index.js
 #### No supervisor installed
-* node index.js
+* Type node index.js